 It also has the somewhat dry political battles and it even talks about the Mi Amigo's later life as Caroline, complete with the recently released picture of her in her watery grave, courtesy of the PLA's hydrographers.

 It seems to be very well written, I'm no expert on Swedish prose though.
 But the pictures are superb, and come from the Kotschack’s family collection and other sources.
 There is also a DVD with the book - some of the shots have been seen before but many are fresh.
-Anyone who
+Anyone who remembers the old lady looking a bit sorry in the seventies will love her gracious lines when she was the most listened to station in Scandinavia.

 I've long been interested in Swedish broadcasting - they tried to go all-FM by about 1960, much earlier than the UK, but Radio Nord help prick that by being on MW.
 Sweden had no commercial radio until the mid 1990s (we had plans to broadcast Baltic Radio to there from Poland and Lithuania in the early 1990s, but the huge capital investment necessary wasn't forthcoming).